 Habit 7 – Cultivate Relationships

-They are also are happier, develop fewer mental and physical health problems and are 2.4 times less likely to die of cardiovascular disease.
+They are also happier, develop fewer mental and physical health problems, and are 2.4 times less likely to die of cardiovascular disease.
 Source.

 Relationships are as important to us as food in our bellies or sunlight on our souls.
 The effects of being noticed and appreciated in life are very real and tangible.